 Dover sole feed during the daytime by sight and smell.
 Their small mouths are well adapted for feeding on small invertebrates that live within the sediment.
 They also eat detritus as well as invertebrates that live at the sediment surface.
 Specifically, larval Dover sole eat copepods (small crustaceans), eggs, and nauplii (larval crustaceans), as well as other plankton (tiny floating plants and animals).
 Juveniles and adults feed on polychaete worms, bivalves, brittlestars, and small bottom-dwelling crustaceans.
 Seabirds and fish that live near the surface—such as albacore, jack mackerel, and tuna—prey on larval Dover sole.
 Sharks, bottom-feeding marine mammals, Pacific cod, arrowtooth flounder, and sometimes sablefish feed on juveniles and adults.

 Dover sole is a flatfish.
 Both of its eyes are located on one side of its head.
 They have a small mouth relative to their size.
 Their drab coloring helps them camouflage themselves on the ocean floor.
-In some areas, Dover sole are referred to as “slime sole” or “slippery sole” because juvenile and adult Dover sole excrete mucous onto their skin/scales, making them incredibly slippery and hard to pick up or hold.
+In some areas, Dover sole are referred to as “slippery sole” because juvenile and adult Dover sole excrete mucous onto their skin/scales, making them incredibly slippery and hard to pick up or hold.

-Scientists from NOAA’s Alaska Fisheries Science Center survey Dover sole in the Gulf of Alaska every 2 years.
+Scientists from NOAA’s Alaska Fisheries Science Center survey Dover sole in the Gulf of Alaska every two years.
 Off the West Coast, NOAA’s Northwest Fisheries Science Center scientists conduct annual bottom trawl surveys that collect data on Dover sole abundance and the size and age of the fish in the population.
 Both science centers also run observer programs for the West Coast and Alaska groundfish fisheries.
 These programs place fisheries observers on commercial fishing vessels to monitor and record catch and critical biological data (such as fish age, reproduction, length, sex, and weight).
 This information improves our understanding of fishing activities and helps provide accurate accounts of total catch, bycatch, and discards associated with different fisheries and fish stocks.

 The coastal states and treaty tribes conduct port-side monitoring programs that provide valuable biological data to support stock assessment science and aid in proper management decisions.